Question: How to define a data binding

 }

-we are responsible for dispatching the event or update the property.
+are responsible for dispatching the event or update the property.

 [Bindable(event="changeShortNames")]